nipy/nibabel/doc/source/dicom/dicom_intro.rst

 Quoting from section 7.1 of `PS 3.5`_:

-    Two types of Data Elements are defined:
+.. admonition:: Two types of Data Elements are defined:

     -- Standard Data Elements have an even Group Number that is not (0000,eeee), (0002,eeee), (0004,eeee), or (0006,eeee).

-    Note: Usage of these groups is reserved for DIMSE Commands (see PS 3.7) and DICOM File Formats.
+.. admonition:: Usage of these groups is reserved for DIMSE Commands (see PS 3.7) and
+    DICOM File Formats.

     -- Private Data Elements have an odd Group Number that is not (0001,eeee),